kamijean/exploring-git/README.md

 20) Reset the repository

 21) Add and commit if there are any changes to the repo

+22) Create a gitignore file in the main section of the project

+23) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)

+24) Add and commit if there are any changes to the repo

 ### Extra Learning
 Free Git Tutorials